Supporting Mental Wellness in LGBTQ+ Communities

 Substance Abuse: Substance use disorders are often utilized as coping mechanisms for other comorbid mental health concerns and can stem from cultural peer pressure.
 Substance abuse can also remain a component of multiple queer cultures as one ages.

 These risks are frequently exacerbated by a lack of support or exposure to harmful practices.
-For instance, roughly 10% of cisgender and 19% of trans and nonbinary LGBTQ youth report being subjected to conversion therapy, which correlates to a roughly two- to three-fold increase in the risk of suicide attempt.
+For instance, roughly 10% of cisgender and 19% of trans and nonbinary LGBTQ youth report being subjected to conversion therapy, which correlates to a roughly two- to three-fold increase in the risk of suicide attempts.

 Building Affirming Community Support